College football in Ireland: 2022

 In 2019, the University of Nebraska–Lincoln announced it would face Illinois at Aviva Stadium in Dublin on 28 August 2021.
 The trip was canceled due to the COVID-19 pandemic, and the game was instead played in Champaign, Illinois.
 Nebraska rescheduled its trip to Ireland for 27 August 2022 against Northwestern.
 Northwestern won 31–28.

 2023

 The University of Notre Dame announced on 24 October 2022, that the Fighting Irish would return to Dublin to face Navy Midshipmen at Aviva Stadium on 26 August 2023.
 Notre Dame won 42–3.

 2024

 Georgia Tech faced off against Florida State in Aviva Stadium to kick off the 2024 college football season on 24 August 2024.
 Georgia Tech upset the tenth-ranked Seminoles 24–21 with a walkoff, game-winning field goal.
 For the first time in the history of ESPN’s flagship college football pregame show, College Gameday aired outside of the United States in Dublin to kick off the 2024 college football season.
 TG4 broadcast this year's edition of the Football Classic live from the Aviva Stadium marking the first time ever that the match was to be broadcast live on free-to-air television in Ireland.

+2025

+Kansas State played against Iowa State in the Aer Lingus Classic.
+This was the fourth straight game played in Dublin, and it was the first-ever ranked matchup in Ireland.
+Kansas State entered the game at #17 and was the favorite to win the conference, while Iowa State entered at #22.
+Iowa State won the game 24–21, and it was their third straight win against Kansas State.

+2026

+TCU faced off against North Carolina on 29 August 2026 in the first international game for both programs.
+Despite being nearly 10-point underdogs heading into the game, North Carolina defeated TCU, 15–10, in a low-scoring game that was affected by rainfall throughout.